TomasHubelbauer/solar/README.md

 - cameras
 - network

-Time will tell whether it will be financially feasible to install enough panels and batteries to make this system a reality.
+In order to make this system a reality, I will need to build the shed, but also to calculate the expected peak and sustained load of the above listed appliances and see if it would be possible to install enough panels to be able to cycle a battery daily and whether the battery bank would be able to support the loads.

 ## Basement

-The house basement is electrified and the electricity is used to run lights, a ventilation/dehumidification loop, a well pump, a washer, a fridge, a freezer and some sensors (temperature, humidity) and cameras.

-I might be able to disconnect the basement from the house wiring and instead power it off solar without having to put up panels on the roof.
-I could use a land mounted system for it I believe.

-I plan on adding a heat pump to the house so the main test will be whether it could be powered off the basement system as well or if it would have to be connected to the house wiring.

-I might end up keeping the house and the basement integrated and running off rooftop solar both.
+I am tracking the electrification of the house in [House][#house], but I think it might make sense to isolate the basement as a system of its own and DIY it separately from the house itself.

+The reason is that while I don't want to install the panels on the house myself, I will likely do it on the shed and the shed array might be able to generate enough power to support both the shed and the basement.

+If that ends up the case, the basement system could exist much sooner than the house system and be completely independent of it both electrically and in terms of construction.

+### Status

+TODO

+### Sizing

+I want to power the following appliances with the system:

+- lights
+- ventilation
+- dehumidification
+- well pump
+- washer
+- dryer
+- fridge
+- freezer
+- sensors (temperature, humidity)
+- cameras
+- heat pump?

 ## Barn

-This system would be the most complicated.
-I can do rooftop solar on the barn and there I might even take a stab at doing it myself, but the question here is of course again the total available power.

-I do have a bunch of power tools and machines in the barn which would require a really big and solid battery setup to run completely in island mode.
-Some of the machines use three phase 380 V power which seems like it would be hard to replace with a batter setup.
-I am sure a three phase inverter costs a fortune.

-I might migrate to battery-based power tools and maybe replaced some of the shop machines with more modern ones which might make do with a single phase, but it will still be a lot of power that I'll have to make available for this project to be a success.
-Do they even make 230 V single phase planers and saws?
-And are they any good?

-This system seems like a good candidate for an interim phase which would not be a grid-tie system, but a switch system between 100 % grid and 100 % batteries.
-I could take my time with the attempts to gather enough storage to make the shed run solely off batteries and before I get there, switch to the grid whenever the current state of the storage doesn't cut it.
+This seems like the most complicated system I have in mind, because I have 380 V machines in the barn that seems like they will be harder to support on a battery bank than grid power.

+Maybe they make good enough inverters to make this real or maybe I will end up replacing these machines with 230 V counterparts as they are all old and it is possible that nowadays you can get just as capable tools that don't require a 380 V outlet.

+### Status

+TODO

+### Sizing

+I want to power these machines and tools, barring any replacements that will not require wall power (battery-powered tools):

+- table saw
+- band saw
+- planer
+- plasma cutter
+- laser cutter
+- angle grinders
+- log splitter
+- wood chipper
+- garden tool outlet (lawnmower, strimmers)

 ## Window

-I have a unused utility window in my apartment which is very narrow and not too useful as a regular window, but it is positioned such that it gets a decent amount of light.
+I have a unused utility window in my apartment which is very narrow and faces in an odd direction, so I figured instead of just boarding it up I'd build a small system in it and see how it goes.

-I have decided to also run a miniature system for fun using solar panels that are chosen for fit instead of for performance and a PWM solar charge controller as the panels produce so little current, even when they are all in paralle, any dirt cheap solar charge controller can handle it and PWM is supposed to be a bit better for purely paralle installations.

-The panels I bought to board up the window with are these:
+### Status

+WIP

+### Sizing

+I don't really have a serious load in mind.
+As of current, I am powering a lamp with the system and use it to charge my phone sometimes.

+### System

+I bought the only 18 V panels on AliExpress that I was able to find that would fit the window, though they do almost perfectly:

 https://www.aliexpress.com/item/1005003123354268.html

-I bought six of them and wired them in parallel.
-They state an 18 V 5 W performance which works out to I = P/V = 5/18 = .278 A.
+I have 6 of them and they all provide 18 V at 5 W (I = P / V = 5 / 18 = .278 A)
-6 in parallel then produce a string with 18 V 1.7 A theoretical performance.
+and are wired in parallel so the whole array produces 18 V 1.7 A in theory.

-I got a super cheap PWM solar charge controller to go along with them:
+I am using a PWM charge controller as MPPT seems like a complete overkill for this use-case.
+Also, I read online that PWM is good for purely parallel installations, which I am not sure is true but this one happens to be one such so if it is, great.

 https://www.alza.cz/bygd-solarni-regulator-nabijeni-pv2420u-d6959817.htm

-The controller charges this little 12 V 7.2 Ah battery:
+The controller charges this little 12 V 7.2 Ah SLA battery:

 https://www.alza.cz/auto/csb-evx1272-baterie-12v-7-2ah-d5597727.htm

-I might end up upgrading to a bigger SLA battery, like this 12 V 24 Ah one:
+In theory, the system should make 18 W 1 A, so in 4 hours of peak sun, 72 Wh.
+The battery is 7.2 Ah at 12 V, that's 86 Wh.

+So we should be just shy of cycling the battery every day with this system.

+But in practice, due to the I guess side shade of the window frame or the bad orientation of the panels, I never see more than 13 V hit the charge controller and it seems to be able to top up the battery to 75 % going from 50 % charge.

+So I think I can cycle 25 % of the battery capacity every day.

+I also have another SLA battery at hand which I am not using for anything else but without better panels or better wiring, there is no point in using it:

 https://www.alza.cz/auto/goowei-energy-6-dzm-20-baterie-12v-24ah-electric-vehicle-d6217380.htm

-Or I might end up getting a LFP battery instead, I found this small one:
+I also have this LFP battery on order so that I can discharge the battery more deeply if needed, but it is unlikely to top up much more than the SLA one.

 https://www.aliexpress.com/item/1005002405783446.html

-The panels generate 1 A on 18 V, that's 18 W across the 6 panels in parallel.
-In 4 hours of peak sun, they could theoretically produce up to 72 Wh.

-The battery has a capacity of 24 Ah at 12 V.
-That's 288 Wh.

-It would require 16 hours of peak sun to charge it from zero to full capacity.
-I am ignoring the fact that it is a SLA battery for now as I will switch to LFP.

-Since I can't cycle the battery daily, I need to work out how much of it I can drain in a day to have it be replenished the next day.

-In 4 hours of peak sun I can put 72 Wh of energy into the battery, which is 25 % of its capacity.
-I can use up 25 % of the battery's capacity daily without worrying about using up more than the solar can recharge.
-In a realistic scenario, this will be closer to like 15 % because of the solar inefficiency (panel quality and orientation, weather conditions) and the losses incurred in the solar charge controller.
+25 % of the usable (cyclable) capacity that I have is around 22 Wh.
+I am powering an LED lamp off this system sometimes.
+It eats up 5 W so it could run for 4 hours off this battery's 25 % capacity.

-I am thinking of running a Pi Pico W off this system.
+I am also thinking of powering a Pi Pico W off this system continuously.
-The information I found online suggests it can use anywhere between 1 mA while sleeping and 100 mA with the wi-fi chip running.
+I found online that it eats 1 mA in sleep and 100 mA while running.
-That's 0.1 Ah to power the Pi Pico W for one hour with the wi-fi on.
-The Pi Pico W runs off 3.3 V or 5 V.
-At 5 V that's 0.5 Wh.
+It operates at either 3 or 5 V or I think even up to 9 A on the power pin?
+I will need a buck converter anyway or I might just run it off the USB port on the solar charge controller.

+Let's pretend .1 A at 12 V (if I used a buck converter), so that's 1.2 Wh.
-25 % of the battery capacity is 72 Wh.
+25 % of the battery capacity was 22 Wh so 22 Wh / 1.2 Wh is around 18 hours of
-That should work out to 144 h of operation off 25 % of the battery capacity.
-It looks like powering the Pi Pico W should be well within the capacity of this small system.

-What about a 5 W 12 V LED car light?
-72 / 5 is 14 hours of continuous operation of the car light off 25 % battery.

-Next I will take a look at a Pi Pico with a camera connected running OCR on the PWM solar charge controller display to see if it could self-monitor.

-I might also try with 4 of these 18 V 30 W panels: https://www.aliexpress.com/item/1005003956761039.html

-They would get partially shaded but it could still work maybe?
+operation.

+That's non-ideal as it would drain more of the battery than the system can replenish over the course of the day.

+I might be able to utilize sleep mode to bring the power down or use better panels to get more solar power or use 2s3p over 1s6p wiring to maybe be more resistant to shade and in turn also generate more power?

+Possible candidate solar panels:

+https://www.aliexpress.com/item/1005003956761039.html

+The are a worse fit for the window and would be permanently covered by the window frame at their horizontal edges but it might works out better overall?
-Their theoretical maximum is 120 Wh as opposed to the current 72 Wh.
+120 Wh as opposed to the current 72 Wh if parallel.
-That's a nice bump.

 ## Shop